abimaell95/pl_project/README.md

 # Programming Language Project
-Creation of an Lexer and Parser using PLY library of Python programming language.
+Creation of a Lexer and Parser using PLY library of Python programming language.

 Grupo Clojure 1: